Sold everywhere:

 You’ll need to pay your solicitor, for example.
 And gathering evidence may incur costs as well.

 A cash buyer or auction company can sell your house with the tenant in situ.
+But the selling price will be dramatically lower.

 8. Initiate proceedings for an eviction (if necessary)

+You should get a solicitor or lawyer to help you with this.
 You’ll need to complete paperwork and go through the court system.
 There’ll be a court date where you can present your case.

 This can result in your tenant being forced to leave, if you’re successful.
 You’ll thus have control back over your home.